 Now how does it help you?
 Well, it can attract some of the following benefits for you:

 We’ll also talk about these benefits later in this article and but first let’s talk about paying your medical bills using a credit card.

 Can You Pay Medical Bills Using a Credit Card?

-In short, Yes.
+Yes.
 The medical bills can be paid using your credit cards.
-Most healthcare providers will give you various options to pay your bills through debit cards, e-wallets etc. But does that mean that you should pay your medical bills through a credit card.
+Most healthcare providers will give you various options to pay your bills through debit cards, e-wallets, etc. But does that mean that you should pay your medical bills through a credit card?
 In short, no. Paying your medical bills through credit cards is not the most preferable mode.
 Here’s Why.

 Why undergo such an expensive affair when other options are available.